 NPS MedicineWise will also be launching a new educational program on medicines for COPD in February 2017.

 Dr Rob Smith and clinical nurse consultant Janis Brown of John Hunter Children’s Hospital, Newcastle, provide an update on midazolam, a benzodiazepine that is now the first-line treatment for status epilepticus (prolonged seizures) in children.
 Injectable midazolam has recently been added to the list of emergency drug supplies that GPs can obtain on the Pharmaceutical Benefits Scheme.
 The article reviews current evidence and guidelines about its use in emergency, administration by carers, and the safety and tolerability of the drug.
 When used according to guidelines it appears safe and effective, write the authors.

 Dr James Falconer and Associate Professor Kathryn Steadman of the University of Queensland discuss the stability of compounded medicines.
 In most instances the stability of the final product is not known, and for this reason they typically have short-term expiry dates such as 28 days for oral and topical products or 24 hours for parenteral formulations.
 The authors also write about the regulation and practicalities of compounding medicines, including where and how compounded products are made.

-Other articles in this edition of Australian Prescriber include
+Other articles in the February issue of Australian Prescriber include:

-If you are a journalist seeking comment on a story or more information on any of our programs or campaigns please contact one of our media advisers: Stephanie Childs on 02 8217 8667 or Erin Jardine on 02 8217 8733 (during office hours) or call the NPS MedicineWise media phone on 0419 618 365 (for urgent media requests outside of office hours).
+If you are a journalist seeking comment on a story or more information on any of our programs or campaigns please contact our media adviser on 0419 618 365.
 If your enquiry is not urgent you can also send us an email.